 Broad sets of applicability.

-Currently 802.15.4 (4z) UWB enables a wide variety of applications based on the unique capabilities of highly precise ranging, localization, sensing and communication.
+Currently the capabilities provided by the IEEE Std 802.15.4 UWB PHYs (IEEE Std 802.15.4-2020 and IEEE Std 802.15.4z-2020)” enable a wide variety of applications based on the unique capabilities of highly precise ranging, localization, sensing and communication.
 Applications range from consumer products to high social value uses such as contact tracing.
 As adoption and availability of UWB continues to expand in consumer platforms, there are other applications for UWB beyond ranging.
 There are applications where enhancement to the existing standard can further promote standards-based solutions.
 This project will continue enhancing the capabilities for ranging, localization and sensing, and target new application requirements taking advantage of the unique bandwidth available to UWB for supporting low latency data transport capabilities and increase the tradeoff between range, data rate and power consumption.
 This standard will address applications in:

 Consumer products: Personal devices such as wearables, phones, and related connected devices.